 Federal Supply Schedule & GSA Contracts

-FAR part 8 treats GSA Federal Supply Schedule Contracts much differently that negotiated contracts under FAR Part 15.
+FAR part 8 treats a GSA Federal Supply Schedule Contract much differently that negotiated contracts under FAR Part 15.
 The appeal to the Federal Circuit Court of Appeals involved an indefinite delivery, indefinite quantity contract (IDIQ).
-Despite best value source selection under FAR Part 15, FSS Task orders under GSA awards already meet the full and open competition requirements.
+Despite best value source selection under FAR Part 15, FSS Task orders under General Services Administration awards already meet the full and open competition requirements.

-Contrary to the Court of Federal Claims decision, the US Court of Appeals for the Federal Circuit disagreed with the notion that when a government contracting agency issues an extension to an FSS task order under an IDIQ contract, it should treated as Contract Disputes Act claim.
+FSS TASK Order (IDIQ) A New Contract: Contrary to the Court of Federal Claims decision, the Federal Circuit Court of Appeals disagreed with the notion that when a government contracting agency issues an extension to a Federal Supply Schedule task order under an IDIQ contract, it should be treated as Contract Disputes Act claim.
 If the COFC was correct, then the protestor would have had to file a claim against the government and then go through the administrative process.

 The Federal Circuit Appeals Court even found that even if a new IDIQ task order is given to the same contractor, the extension is still a new award for purposes of the Tucker Act and bid protest jurisdiction.